 Just in the beginning of 2018, we had two major events – the disclosure of the Meltdown and Specter CPU bugs, and the commoditization of tools designed to perform hacking for profit – that made things significantly scarier.

 No single private Research and Development team can possibly keep up with the onslaught of new devices and vulnerabilities.
-The only way to keep up is to crowdsource — and that’s why the Suavei team created a new platform to crowdsource vulnerability signatures for its IoT Security Product; a platform that is both secure and guarantees contributors will get compensated for their effort, as well as their anonymity.
+The only way to keep up is to crowdsource — and that’s why the Suavei team created a new platform to crowdsource vulnerability signatures for its Internet Security Product; a platform that is both secure and guarantees contributors will get compensated for their effort, as well as their anonymity.

 Types of cyber attacks experienced by companies (%)